- What should I say?

 - Chewing gum or smoke

 - Unusual odors

 Remember, always be courteous towards the officer.
 Never argue or debate with him.
 You will inevitably lose, and it will be used against you in a court later.
 Most importantly, never lie about anything.
-In other words, if have been drinking, don’t deny it.
+In other words, if you have been drinking, don't deny it.
 Doing so can damage your credibility later in court.
-If the truth hurts, it far better to politely decline to answer questions and ask to speak to a lawyer.
+If the truth hurts, it is far better to politely decline to answer questions and ask to speak to a lawyer.

-If the officer suspects you are impaired, you will be asked to get out of your car.
-At this point the officer will be paying close attention to your coordination during the exit, which will, in the officer’s mind provide evidence of your intoxication.
+If the officer suspects that you are impaired, you will be asked to get out of your car.
+At this point the officer will be paying close attention to your coordination during the exit, which will, in the officer's mind, provide evidence of your intoxication.
 Specifically, the officer will be observing:

 - If you cannot follow instructions

 - If you cannot open the door easily